 Only then can any discussions about money be meaningful.

 Generally, public knowledge about the cost of building relates to the cost of building per square metre, which is an inaccurate metric of building costs when looking at all of the costs of a specific project.
-For example, there are some square metre rates that are frequently used for ‘ball park’ estimating:

 These square metre rates usually only refer to the area of the house measured to the outside of the external walls, and do not include work outside of this area such as decks and balconies, swimming pools, driveways, siteworks or landscaping.